starburstdata/sep-gcp-marketplace/README.md

 The offering is listed in the GCP Marketplace - Kubernetes Applications: [https://console.cloud.google.com/marketplace/details/starburst-public/starburst-presto](https://console.cloud.google.com/marketplace/product/starburst-public/starburst-enterprise)

 > **_NOTE:_** We do not support deployment via the the "Click To Deploy" method.
 You must use the CLI in the marketplace.
+For detailed instruction visit [documentation page on Starburst website](https://docs.starburst.io/ecosystems/google/gcp-marketplace.html#starburst-enterprise-in-google-cloud-marketplace).

 For assistance and getting details about pricing and support models offered, contact support@starburstdata.com.